anti-captcha/anticaptcha-go/README.md

     // Solve image captcha
     solution, err := ac.SolveImageFile("captcha.jpg", anticaptcha.ImageSettings{
-        CaseSensitive: true,
-        MaxLength:     5,
+        // Optional settings, see https://anti-captcha.com/apidoc/task-types/ImageToTextTask for details
+        // Phrase        true,                         // Set to 'true' if the image has 2 or more words
+        // CaseSensitive true,                         // Set to 'true' if the image is case-sensitive
+        // Numeric       1,                            // Set numbers mode
+        // MathOperation true,                         // Set to 'true' if the needs a math operation, like result of 50+5
+        // MinLength     1,                            // Set minimum length of the text
+        // MaxLength     10,                           // Set maximum length of the text
+        // LanguagePool  "en",                         // Set language pool to 'en' for English, 'rn' for Russian
+        // Comment       "Type in green characters",   // Optional comment for the task
-        WebsiteURL:    "https://some-website.com/", // Optional to gather stats in the dashboard by this website })
+        // WebsiteURL:   "https://some-website.com/",  // Optional to collect stats in the dashboard by this website })
     // OR
     // solution, err := ac.SolveImage("image-encoded-in-base64", anticaptcha.ImageSettings{})